-Do recurring operation with cron
+Do recurring operation with cron and ruby

-is very suitable to do recurring events on e.g. a server.
+cron is very suitable to do recurring events on e.g. a server.
 But what if you want do an recurring event with a certain minimal interval in a desktop machine which isn't running all the time.

 A backup script is a typical use case where you want to run the operation if a certain time has passed since the last the last time the operation executed.